Find out more about the British Cycling Event Management System and how it works

 No. The online entry system is optional.
 It can be used in conjunction with online event registration or separately.
 However, it is a very useful way to capture entries in advance of your event and is free* to use for organisers.

-*An admin fee is applied per entry, an Event Organiser can choose to absorb this cost, or pass it onto the rider.
+*An admin fee is applied per entry, this cost is borne by the rider.

 How will I receive entry fees if I use the online entry system?